TEvans-Developer/WebInvest.-CTF/README.md

 <b>Identifying the exploited script allows security teams to understand exactly which vulnerability was used in the attack.
 This knowledge is critical for finding the appropriate patch or workaround to close the security gap and prevent future exploitation.
 Can you provide the vulnerable script name?</b>

 <h4>Approach</h4>
 We want to know how the threat actor exploited the system.
 This well help us understand vulnerabilites in the system and ways to mitigate them in the future.
-Being that there are a large number of packets being sent to the threat actors IP address we can assume they are making request from a server in our network.
+Being that there are a large number of packets being sent to the threat actors IP address we can assume they are making request to a server in our network.
 WireShark has a utility that allows us to analyze these request.
 We will take this approach for our analysis.

 <h3>Steps</h3>

 <b>Step 1</b>
-Navigate to the <b>Statistics</b> tab on the top of WireShark and from there we will navigate to HTTP at the bottom.Hover over HTTP, the option to see <b> Request</b> will appear, click this option.
+Navigate to the <b>Statistics</b> tab on the top of WireShark and from there we will navigate to <b>HTTP</b> at the bottom of the listed items.Hover over <b>HTTP</b>, the option <b> Request</b> will then appear.
+Click this option.

 <br><b>Step 2</b>
 A list of all HTTP request made during the PCAP will show here.
 Below we observe multiple <i>search.php</i> request were made.